sophondetector/Reedy/README.md

 # Reedy
-Reedy is a Chrome extension to help you read stuff on the Internet.
+Reedy is a Chrome extension to help you read stuff and eliminate distractions on the Internet.
-Reedy helps you read by darkening the screen except for a single line or sentence, so you can read them one at a time.
+Reedy helps you read by darkening the screen except for a single line, so you can read them one at a time.

 ## Development
 Reedy is written in `typescript`, and built with `vite` and `crxjs`.